othub-io/othub-react/README.md

 # OTHub React

 OTHub React is a community managed React frontend built to work in tandem with the [othub-runtime](https://github.com/othub-io/othub-runtime) and [otp-sync](https://github.com/othub-io/othub-runtime) repositories.
+It is the front end of [OTHub](othub.io).
+With the right UX, the othub-react repository could be a streamline channel to get new and experienced web3 enthusiasts into the world of verifiable Knowledge Assets.

 ### OTHub React is:
 - A full service web application that provides greater insight into the activity and health of the DKG;